knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Create a “help” section.[^45][^46]

+	* Depending on the complexity of the site, this may range from a simple way for users to contact site administrators with questions to a complex, interactive, context-sensitive help system.

+	* Many users—especially novice users—may not use it, and that’s OK.

-	* If any parts of your “help” section get very complex, consider simplifying the design/functionality to require less explanation.
-This may require returning to an earlier step.
+	* If any explanations in your “help” section get very complex, consider simplifying the design/functionality to be more intuitive.
+This may require returning to an earlier step.[^65]

 1. Do a code review and refactor where appropriate.